coconutpalm/ScalaMake/README.md

 * A ScalaMake makefile as a Scala script and run it using the "scalamake" shell script without compiling it.

-In these examples, we'll use the first option:
+These examples come from the formal specification, and use the first option:

     "Runs a rule and a dependency" in {
       var rulesProcessed : List[String] = Nil